cortinaluis/vue-google-map-sample/README.md

 Back to `view/map/template.html`,
 we notice that &lt;slot-scope&gt; is in use.
-This will handle the returned objects, and allows us to destructure the object into 2 props, namely, `google` and `map`.
+When receiving the retruned object from `components/google_map_loader`, &lt;slot-scope&gt; allows us to destructure the object, this time, into 2 separate props, namely, `google` and `map`.
 Like this:

 ```